OpenSecuritySummit/oss2019/content/participant/jim-newman.md

   - Agile Practices for Security Teams
   - Secrets Management
   - From Threat Modeling to DevSecOps metrics
+  - Using graphs for GDPR mappings and visualisations

-status          : ''
+  - Creating Appsec metrics and visualisation status          : ''
 title           : Jim Newman
 travel_from     : Somerset, UK